samsaid/CSE412-Airline-Tickets/README.md

 git push heroku main
 heroku open
 ```
-Changes on deployed application "https://cse-412.herokuapp.com/" should now be displayed.
+Changes on deployed Heroku application should now be displayed.

 ### Video Demo
 Video Demo of application and database by Kaitlyn Allen